 5 Nov 2018 IMU Nursing Alumnus Gains Employment in Singapore

-I started my journey at the International Medical University (IMU) in Bukit Jalil, Kuala Lumpur to study a Bachelor of Science in Nursing (Hons) in 2008 after I completed my STPM.
+I started my journey at the International Medical University (IMU) in Bukit Jalil, Kuala Lumpur to study a Bachelor of Nursing (Hons) in 2008 after I completed my STPM.
 I spend 4 years of studies where, I would say, there is a good balance of theory and clinical practice.
 It is never easy for us as it can be mentally stressful (if you do not prepare yourself well), especially when you handle your first patient’s death.
 In addition, it can be a struggle getting used to the various norms from various hospitals that we are attached to (private hospital vs government hospital).
 Nevertheless, I still feel that it is worth it to pay the higher fees at IMU as at the end of the day, the quality of education provided ensures that students are readily equipped with skills and knowledge before they step into the real working world.

 For me, I was very fortunate to already have a job offer even before I completed my final semester.
 I then decided to take up the job offer from National University Hospital, Singapore before my graduation.
 I started working there from November 2013 in the Emergency Department.
 I would say this is the most exciting speciality areas of nursing especially if you are an adrenaline junkie and thrive on a fast-paced working environment.
 Working as a nurse in the emergency department is not like how it looks in television.
 There are a lot more drama attached every single day.
 Like seriously!
 There is no such thing as a normal routine in the emergency department.
 There are no two days the same!
 Well, it does helps to prevent boredom and keeps the job interesting as always.